 Assistant Director of Advising,

 317-210-2971 (texting available)

 B.S., Human Development & Family Studies + Minors in Public Health & Human Sexuality, Indiana University

 Danielle Hart joined the Honors College in 2018 as an Honors Advisor.
-She advises students at both the Lake County and Valparaiso campuses in Northwest Indiana and teaches the Honor College’s statewide Student Leadership course.
+In addition to advising she also teaches the Honor College’s statewide Student Leadership course.

 Danielle enjoys helping honors students realize they are more than just their GPA but also a culmination of all of their experiences including campus and community engagement.
 Her research interests include leadership development for young adults and diversity, equity and inclusion in higher education and beyond.